thoun/azul/README.md

 or one button which will turn on scoring for all of the players

 +10 on scoring is cropped a bit

+auto select column on variant when only one spot